 When it comes to building habits, most people focus on willpower, motivation, or discipline.
 While these factors play a role, one of the most overlooked yet powerful influences on habit formation is the environment.
-The spaces we inhabit, the people we surround ourselves with, and the cues in our daily lives all shape our behaviors in profound ways.
+The spaces we inhabit, the people we surround ourselves with, and the cues we encounter daily all shape our behaviors in profound ways.
 In fact, your environment can either be your greatest ally or your biggest obstacle when it comes to creating lasting habits.

 In this blog post, we’ll explore how your environment impacts habit formation, why it matters, and actionable strategies to design an environment that supports your goals.